 The beer tasting session was hosted by beer doyen, Freddy Delvaux, also known as the “best nose in Belgium”, who single-handedly accounts for about 70% of the Belgian beer industry’s expertise.
 He’s previously been enlisted by some of the top Belgian beer brands, to offer up his extensive brewing knowledge.
 Also hosting the session was Master Brewer, Joris Brams, to impart some of his extensive brewing know-how.
 It was safe to say that we were in pretty good hands for the booze-filled evening ahead.

 Heverlee Premium Belgian Beer 4.8%.
 First up was the star of the show, the beer that we had traversed Europe to sample, Heverlee Beer.
 This “Belgian born and brewed” Pils style beer is incredibly drinkable.
 It’s light, palatable and has a perfectly balanced taste.
-Heverlee beer has a subtle sweetness to it (in my opinion it had a hint of banana).
-It’s wrought by a malt and maize mash that is used during the brewing process, which has a distinctly bitter aroma of Saaz – the world’s most expensive hop.
-Heverlee beer is crafted using traditional, archaic techniques and has a fascinating backstory, which I will be getting on to later in the article.
+Heverlee beer has a subtle sweetness to it and in my opinion, a hint of banana.
+It’s wrought by a malt and maize mash that is used during the brewing process, which has a distinctly bitter aroma of Saaz (the world’s most expensive hop).
+Heverlee beer is crafted using traditional techniques and has a fascinating backstory, which I will be getting on to later in the article.
 Spoiler alert – it was my favourite beer of the lot!

 Delvaux Special Blonde 8.5%.
 Next, it was a beer that is between the description of a Belgian strong blonde and a Belgian Trippel beer – so I guess that means that you get the best of both worlds!
 Interestingly, this beer has characteristics of wine – it has been brewed in a way that gives it notes of Chardonnay and Sauvignon.
 It’s fruity and floral and overall, a jolly nice tipple.